-- Collaboration allowing another student to see an examination paper. - Copying obtaining information by looking at the answers on another student's paper or in any source that has not been specifically approved for that purpose by the instructor. - Cribbing taking and/or using material, which has not been specifically approved, into an examination or using books, notes or other resources during an examination without the instructor's specific approval. - Plagiarism presenting, either intentionally or unintentionally, the ideas, works, words or artistry of another as one's own without appropriate acknowledgment of the source.
+- Copying obtaining information by looking at the answers on another student's paper or in any source that has not been specifically approved for that purpose by the instructor. - Cribbing taking and/or using material, which has not been specifically approved, into an examination or using books, notes or other resources during an examination without the instructor's specific approval. - Plagiarism presenting, either intentionally or unintentionally, the ideas, works, words or artistry of another as one's own without appropriate acknowledgment of the source.
 Note that this includes sources on the Internet (World Wide Web, e-mail, etc.) - Sabotage destroying the work of another student, such as laboratory experiments or computer programs. - Substitution taking an examination or writing a paper for someone else or inducing another person to perform such acts.